United Nations Conference on Climate Change (COP26)

 Beginning with the historic Paris Agreement summit in 2015, the Presiding Bishop of The Episcopal Church has sent a delegation to the Conference of Parties (COP), the annual United Nations Climate Summit.
 COP26, delayed a year because of the pandemic, is crucial for the effort to turn back the worst effects of climate change.

-The UK will host the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow on 1-12 November 2021.
+The UK hosted the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow from October 31st to November 12th, 2021.